This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• This recipe works well with all types of black rice.
-We tested Forbidden black rice, Thai black rice, Japonica black rice, and glutenous black rice.
+Black rice varieties: This recipe works with several types of black rice.
+We tested Forbidden black rice, Thai black rice, Japonica black rice, and glutinous black rice.

-• If you do rinse the rice first, you will only need 1 cup of water for every cup of black rice.
+Water amount after rinsing: If you rinse the rice first, use 1 cup of water for every 1 cup of black rice.

 Nutrition